Food-to-go event keeps Dubuque Fairgrounds, businesses going

 Traffic at the event was steady but much lighter than in previous weeks, when the vendors had seen upwards of 250 cars and frequently sold out of their items, according to Kotz.
 He speculated that the recent opening of the Dubuque Farmers Market, as well as the easing of restrictions on restaurants, had contributed to the decline in customers.

 Still, repeat customers such as Lisa Huinker returned to stock up on their favorite products.
-Huinker said she came out to support small businesses and said she’ll continue to do so as long as the event continues.
+Huinker said she came out to support small businesses and said she will continue to do so as long as the event continues.

 “They’re what makes our community,” she said.